ipython-books/cookbook-code/references/chapter04-optimization.md

 # 4. Profiling and Optimization

-Full list of references of Chapter 4 of the [IPython Cookbook](http://ipython-books.github.io), the definitive guide to high-performance scientific computing and data science in Python, by Dr. Cyrille Rossant, Packt Publishing, 400 pages, 2014.
+Full list of references in Chapter 4 of the [IPython Cookbook](http://ipython-books.github.io), the definitive guide to high-performance scientific computing and data science in Python, by Dr. Cyrille Rossant, Packt Publishing, 400 pages, 2014.

 ## Profiling